michael131468/reproduce-os-system-race-bug/README.md

 plan to continue to dig into this issue further to learn more about this.

 Race condition issues with putenv have been long documented [5] so I suspect this is nothing new to most C developers.
+Now that I knew what I was searching for, I could find a bug [7] had been filed to the Python project to document that os.environ is not thread-safe for this exact issue.

-To see this manifest in a higher level language like Python shows that it's still important for developers to learn and understand how the operating system works.
+To see this issue manifest in a higher level language like Python shows that it's still important for developers who are working in abstractions far above the operating system to learn and understand how the operating system works.

 [1] https://github.com/unbit/uwsgi/issues/2447